kosmas58/compass-jquery-plugin/README.md

 An upgrade to Rails 3.x is planned, but depends on the upgrade of compass which actually has alpha state.

+*Hint: When trying to build the gem under Windows, bundler can't locate the rakfile.
+Apply the patch from [Arve Knudsen][4] to fix it.*

 jRails, jQuery and jQuery.UI including themes
 ---------------------------------------------